ICS-485-Project/Game-Proj/index.md

 ### Levels
 - Navigate level until the end without dying
 - Reaching the end starts a harder level
-- Each level have different obstacles
+- Each level has different obstacles

 ### Assets